-SPED 788 • EBD: Practicum 3 Credits.
+SPED 787 • ASD: Practicum 3 Credits

-Implementation of procedures necessary to incorporate interventions and IEPs for students with emotional/behavioral disorders using engaging resources.
+Implementation of procedures necessary to incorporate interventions and IEPs for students with autism spectrum disorders using engaging resources.
 Management of timelines, responsibilities, and consultation with parents, school and community professionals.
 Analysis of personal and professional growth as a special educator.
-(6 consecutive weeks)
+This course is for add-on SPED license candidates.
+(6 consecutive weeks) .